 Completion of Thesis/Project After you successfully complete the oral examination and the committee has indicated that you passed, you should submit your thesis/project to the Office of Graduate Programs where it will be checked for compliance with formatting standards.
-These standards are available in the Office of Graduate Programs, and a web version can be found on our home page (gradschool.nku.edu).
+These standards are available on the Office of Graduate Programs website, gradschool.nku.edu.
 Be certain to allow sufficient time to complete any required formatting changes prior to the deadline for the thesis/project submission.